awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_ec2.ISecurityGroup[]
-- *Default:* create new security group
+- *Default:* create a new security group

-The AWS security groups to associate with the elastic network interfaces in order to specify who can connect to and communicate with the Amazon MSK cluster.
+The AWS security groups to associate with the elastic network interfaces of the Amazon MSK cluster.

 ---